-Top 11 Best Aquarium Filter Options
+Top 11 Best Aquarium Filter Options: Reviews

-Now it’s time to talk about the best aquarium filters out there.
+Now it’s time to talk about and review some the best aquarium filters out there.
 We just want to give you a quick overview of each filter along with their main features so let’s get right to it.
 We also recently covered a post on aquarium heaters which you might also like.

 We really like the fact that this filter combines mechanical, biological, and chemical filtering to produce very clean water in a short amount of time.
 The combination of bio floss, bio sponges, activated carbon, and other forms of media all work together to remove particulate matter, fish waste, extra food, toxins, nitrates, discoloration, ammonia, and all other unwanted compounds from your aquarium.

 This aquarium filter is great for medium sized fish tanks, that being about 80 gallons, because it can pump out over 185 gallons per hour.
 That pumping power combined with the big filter trays and advanced cleaning techniques ensures crystal clear water every time.
 Not to mention that this filter is extremely quiet and won’t disturb you or your fish.
 Of course another great factor is that this filter was built with quality in mind; it is definitely sturdy and made to last.

 The AquaClear Power Filter is an ideal choice for beginner aquarium enthusiasts who have a small to medium sized tank.
 This thing will work wonders on fish tanks of up to 20 gallons and can pump out quite a bit of water in a limited time, not to mention that it has an adjustable flow rate as well.